Women in Nepal: Law

 The Constitution of the Kingdom of Nepal of 1990 contained a guarantee that no person should be discriminated against on the basis of sex, and, in 1991, the government ratified the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).

 A 1975 amendment to the civil code introduced the first clear provision on property rights for women.
 It ruled that a woman who remained unmarried up to 35 years of age had a right to inherit property.
 In 2002, a bill was passed granting women the right to inherit property from birth, specifying however that at the time of marriage any property must be returned to the parent's family, with the wife obtaining equal right to her husband's property instead.
 The 2002 bill included also other provisions on women's rights, in particular granting a woman the right to divorce under certain conditions, a legalization of abortion, and increased punishments for rapists.
 The Interim Constitution 2063 of Nepal has some provisions to uplift the status of women.
 The constitution says that a daughter can get equal parental property as son if she asks, a woman can divorce her husband and get 50% of his property, a child can acquire citizenship in the name of his/her mother, in every governmental office a 20% quota for female must be preserved, and 33% of seats are preserved in parliament for women.
 These efforts are done so that women can be in the mainstream politics of the country and be socially and economically strong.

 Nepal outlawed marital rape in 2006.

-The recent efforts made by the government and women have given women a stronger approach to many aspects.
-Now women are engaged in politics, business and in other fields.
-Recent surveys done by Nepal government have revealed a steady and large improvement in the field of women's rights in Nepal.

 In February 2021, In an effort to combat sex trafficking, The Department of Immigration proposed a policy requiring women under 40 to have a letter and permission from family to travel abroad.
 Human right advocates believe the proposal discriminates based on gender and age.
 Those critical of the policy believe it would force women into undocumented employment, actually increasing the risk of trafficking and abuse.